openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_PyTorch.md

 ## Exporting a PyTorch Model to ONNX Format <a name="export-to-onnx"></a>

-For complicated cases PyTorch models can be first exported to ONNX prior to MO conversion:
+For complicated cases, PyTorch models can be first exported to ONNX before MO conversion:

 1. [Export a PyTorch model to ONNX](#export-to-onnx).
 2. [Convert the ONNX model](Convert_Model_From_ONNX.md) to produce an optimized [Intermediate Representation](@ref openvino_docs_MO_DG_IR_and_opsets) of the model based on the trained network topology, weights, and biases values.